Igor-Lacko/media-app/README.md

 ### Courses

 Courses and their models are another models that can be added.
 You can also add notes to lectures, either when displaying their pages or when playing their video file.
-If you add a note when playing a video file, it has a timestamp associated with it.
+The note editor components have markdown support and the notes are displayed in markdown.
+If you add a note when playing a video file, it has a timestamp associated with it (the current video position when you added the note).
 The video can be set to that specific timestamp when clicked on it in the video player.

 ### Other

-The app displays your movie/tv show watchlists on the home page.
+The app displays your currently watching movies/tv shows on the home page and plan-to-watch movies/tv shows.
 It also displays your favorite movies and tv shows and your last watched videos.
 The app also has dark mode (can be toggled in settings --> Dark Mode).
-I also plan to add markdown support for taking notes for lectures sometime in the near future.

 ## Notes